DivyaKarnati18/Power-BI-Project--Atliq-Hotels-Hospitality/README.md

 - **ADR (Average Daily Rate)**: ₹12.70K
 - **Realization Percentage**: 70.1%

-## Recommendations
+# Findings/Insights

+After analyzing the data, several key insights were identified:

+- Created 4 Dashboards for Executive, Revenue, Booking Insights, and Performance Overview.
+- The analysis covers various parameters to provide detailed insights based on the revenue team's requirements.
+- Increased focus on Elite customers across cities is crucial as they significantly boost revenue.
+- Strengthening connections with MakeMyTrip and LogTrip platforms is recommended.
+The last two weekends should be emphasized to balance realized revenue.
+- Over three months (May, June, and July), AtliQ Grands generated approximately 1.7 billion (1.69b) in revenue, showing positive trends in Revenue, ADR, Occupancy, and Revenue/Room.
+- The overall average rating improved to 3.62, indicating enhanced customer satisfaction.
+- Weekends consistently showed higher occupancy rates, suggesting the effectiveness of a flat pricing strategy.
+- Other travel platforms contributed 40% of total bookings and revenue, whereas direct offline bookings had a minimal impact at 5%.
+- The luxury room category dominated both revenue and bookings, with Mumbai leading in revenue.
-1. **Atliq Grands (Delhi)**: Despite good ratings, underperforms in revenue.
+- AtliQ Grands (Delhi): Despite good ratings, underperforms in revenue.
 Strategic plans needed to boost bookings and reduce cancellations.
-2. **Atliq Palace (Hyderabad)**: Low bookings potentially due to low ratings.
+- AtliQ Palace (Hyderabad): Low bookings potentially due to low ratings.
 Attention needed for high ADR (₹9,480) and low Occupancy percentage.
-3. **Atliq Grands (Hyderabad)**: Lower revenue linked to poor ratings and low Occupancy percentage.
+- AtliQ Grands (Hyderabad): Lower revenue linked to poor ratings and low Occupancy percentage.
 Focus on increasing bookings.

+# Recommendations

+In light of the industry dynamics, AtliQ Grands should consider the following actions:

+- Implement dynamic pricing to increase revenue on peak days and weekends.
+- Launch targeted marketing campaigns for offline booking platforms.
+- Analyze guest demand during different periods to optimize revenue.
+- Focus on customer reviews to further enhance satisfaction.
+- Explore opportunities to increase direct bookings through the hotel's website.
-4. **General Strategy**: Low Occupancy percentages are the primary cause of revenue decline, resulting from fewer bookings.
+- General Strategy: Low Occupancy percentages are the primary cause of revenue decline, resulting from fewer bookings.
 Enhance booking rates and adjust ADR dynamically based on city, weekdays, and low-demand days to maximize revenue.

+# Conclusion

+The Power BI analysis has provided valuable insights into AtliQ Grands Hotel's management, offering opportunities for optimization and growth.
+Continuous monitoring of key metrics is essential for sustained success.